Happytreat/dynalite/README.md

 - Continuous Deployment: Herokuapp

 ## Local deployment

-To deploy this project locally for development purposes, follow the steps in the [local development guide](DEVELOP.md).
+- To deploy the web server locally for development purposes, follow the steps in the [local web server deployment guide](DEVELOP_wEB.md).